 A: Yes, I took most of the photos.
 Right now they are not for sale, but they will be coming soon to my website.

 Q: Where can I learn more about Midsummer and Nordic living?

 A: You can join my Facebook group Living a Nordic Life Wherever You Are.
 We'd be delighted to meet you there.

 Q: Are you planning more e-guides?

 A: Yes I am.
-My next e-guide will be all about Nordic Habits that make countries like Norway and Sweden so healthy, balanced and happy.
+My next e-guide will be all about Simple Nordic Happiness that makes countries like Norway and Sweden so healthy, balanced and happy.
 Don't forget to sign up using the "subscribe" button to be kept up to date.

 Get your copy of Midsummer in the Nordics: